MatchPatern/source/door.md

 XX.X What would I say if I couldn't be wrong? 🌲 Key HIGH XX.X Am I alone in this? 🌳 Stuck MEDIUM

-Layer Key: 🍃 Chatter · 🌿 Inquiry · 🌳 Stuck · 🌲 Key · 🌌 Core · 👑 Goddess (beyond all layers)
+Layer Key: 🍃 Chatter · 🌿 Inquiry · 🌳 Stuck · 🌲 Key · 🌌 Core · 😻 presence/Innocence (beyond all layers)
 Priority Key: LOW · MEDIUM · HIGH · HIGHEST

 🤔 Not sure what “layer” means?
 It's just where the question lives in you — surface noise, deep core, etc. Pick what feels right.